 In the early stages of Lyme disease patients may experience flu-like symptoms, a large, expanding skin rash around the area of the tick bite, nerve problems and arthritis.
 Not all patients experience all symptoms.
-If antibiotic therapy is not initiated after several weeks recurrent attacks of painful, swollen joints can occur.
+If antibiotic therapy is not initiated after several weeks, recurrent attacks of painful, swollen joints can occur.
 These attacks can last for days to months.
-While the knee is the most commonly affected these attacks can shift from one joint to another; usually one or a few joints are affected at any given time.
+While the knee is the most commonly affected, these attacks can shift from one joint to another; usually one or a few joints are affected at any given time.

-Lyme disease can also stiff neck and severe headaches, temporary paralysis of facial muscles (Bell’s palsy), numbness, pain or weakness in the limbs, or poor coordination.
+Lyme disease can also cause a stiff neck and severe headaches, temporary paralysis of facial muscles (Bell’s palsy), numbness, pain or weakness in the limbs, or poor coordination.
 More subtle changes such as memory loss, difficulty with concentration, and a change in mood or sleeping habits have also been associated with Lyme disease.
 Nervous system abnormalities can develop several weeks, months, or even years following an untreated infection.
 These symptoms often last for weeks or months and may recur.

-While every patient is different several commonly employed interventions include nutritional support, correction of laboratory abnormalities, injection for nerve block, regenerative medicine techniques for weakened soft tissue, and restorative therapies that increase function and promote brain connectivity.
-Lyme patients who understand that there will be no touchdown pass (short term treatment directed toward cure is not a likely) will not be disappointed by unrealistic expectations.
+While every patient is different, several commonly employed interventions include antibiotic protocol, nutritional support, correction of laboratory abnormalities, injection for nerve block, regenerative medicine techniques for weakened soft tissue, and restorative therapies that increase function and promote brain connectivity.
+Lyme patients who understand that there will be no touchdown pass (short term treatment directed toward cure is not likely) will not be disappointed by unrealistic expectations.
 Accepting that improving quality of life over time by reducing the total number of things that interfere with wellness provides a frame of reference from which successful treatment and positive outcomes can be anticipated.